worktheclock/replit.github.io/repls/packages.md

 # Installing Packages

-You can use most packages available in Python and Javascript.
-Repl.it will install many packages on the fly just by importing them in code.
-You can read more about how we do this using [upm](https://blog.repl.it/upm).
+With Replit, you can use most packages available in Python and JavaScript.
+Replit will install many packages on the fly just by importing them in code.
+You can read more about how we do this using [a universal package manager](https://blog.repl.it/upm).

-## Searching and Adding Packages
+## Searching For and Adding Packages

 On a Python or JavaScript repl, you can search for a package to install by clicking on the
 <img
   src="https://replit.github.io/media/misc/libraries_hover.png"
   style="height: 24px; vertical-align:text-bottom; width: 21px; margin: 0 3px; display: inline-block;"
 />
 icon on the sidebar in the workspace.
-Simply search for the package you want and select it to install the package or to view its documentation.
+Simply search for the package you want, and select it to install the package or to view its documentation.
 Clicking on the "Add Package" icon will put it in a spec file and a lock file.
 If no such file exists, it will be created for you.

 Unless otherwise specified, the repl will always attempt to install the latest version of each package.

 ## Direct Imports

-The easiest way to add a package is through directly importing it:
+The easiest way to add a package is to directly import it:

 Python: